American football rules: Extra point (field goal - 1 point)

 The offensive team may attempt to kick the ball through the goalposts, in the same manner, that a field goal is kicked during a scrimmage play.
 In the NFL, the ball is spotted at the 15-yard line.
 In college and high school, the ball is spotted at the 3-yard line.
 If successful, the team is awarded 1 point, referred to as an extra point.
 This option is almost always chosen because a two-point conversion attempt is much riskier.
 Since the extra point is almost always successful, sportscasters will often refer to a team-up or trailing by seven (not six) points as being "up/trailing by a touchdown".
+In the NFL you are allowed to jump over the center, however this is not allowed in college and high school.

 Two-point conversion (touchdown - 2 points)

 The offensive team may attempt to advance the ball via run or pass into the end zone, much like a touchdown on the extra-point attempt, except that it receives two points.
 This is called a two-point conversion.
 If the offense elects to attempt a two-point conversion on the try play, the ball is spotted at the 2-yard line in the NFL and on the 3-yard line for college and high school.
 The success rate for two-point conversions is about 48 percent in the NFL, making the two-point conversion attempt a risky tactic; thus it is usually attempted only when two points will help the team but one point will not.